 On March 29, 2022, in his first game back from injury, Paul George scored 34 points, with six assists and four steals, in a 121–115 comeback victory over the Utah Jazz.

-On October 22, 2022, Paul George scored 40 points, with 6 rebounds, and 6 assists in a win against the Sacramento Kings.
-This marked the 20th time in his career that he scored at least 40 points, and his fifth as a Clipper.
+On October 22, 2022, Paul George scored 40 points, grabbed 6 rebounds, and had 6 assists in an 111–109 win over the Sacramento Kings.
+It marked the 20th time in his career, including playoffs, that he scored at least 40 points, and his fifth as a member of the Clippers.

-On July 6, 2024, Paul George signed a four-year, $212 million contract with the Philadelphia 76ers, choosing jersey number 8 as a tribute to Kobe Bryant.
-This signing created a star trio with Joel Embiid and Tyrese Maxey.
+On July 6, 2024, Paul George signed a four-year, $212 million contract with the Philadelphia 76ers.
+He chose to wear number 8 as a tribute to Kobe Bryant.
+The 76ers now have a star trio of George, Embiid, and Maxey.

 In 2024, Paul George announced that Nike would re-release his earlier sneaker models.

 In 2024, during game 3 of the first round of the playoffs against the Dallas Mavericks, Paul George struggled, scoring only 7 points.
-In the following game, he scored 33 points.
-The Clippers lost the series to the Mavericks 4–2.
+However, in the following game, George scored 33 points, but the Clippers lost the series 4–2.

-On March 17, 2025, it was announced that Paul George would miss the remainder of the season due to adductor and knee injuries.
-His season was described as disappointing.
+On March 17, 2025, Paul George was announced to miss the remainder of the season due to adductor and knee injuries.
+During the 2025 season, George averaged 16.2 points, 5.3 rebounds, and 4.3 assists per game.
+His season was described as "disappointing".

 Basketball is a team sport played on a rectangular court...